If you build it, will they come? Incentivizing the Adoption of Digital Financial Services in Niger

 As part of our baseline survey, we conducted an information experiment.
 The intervention involved a two-page flyer that explains mobile money, detailing how cash-in, cash-out, and transfer processes are executed.
 In addition to the flyer, treated respondents received a verbal explanation of mobile money and its services.
 To vary the treatment intensity, we randomly selected either 50% or 100% of respondents within a village to receive both the flyer and the verbal explanation.

-To encourage the adoption and usage of mobile money, we will implement a financial incentive intervention.
-Households will first receive information about mobile money (as during the baseline survey), and will then be offered an incentive to use the service.
-The intervention will consist of two treatment arms.
-In the first arm, the recipient will be offered an incentive of 3000 CFA (via mobile money), if they received a transfer via mobile money within one month.
-We will refer to this as "Treatment R".
-In the second arm, the recipient will be offered the same incentive, but in addition, the sender will also receive a financial incentive for making the mobile money transaction to the respective receiver.
-This treatment tests whether providing an additional incentive to the sender fosters cooperation between the sender and the recipient.
-We call this "Treatment R+S".
-The control group will receive no financial incentive.
+To encourage the adoption and usage of mobile money, we implemented a financial incentive intervention.
+Households first received information about mobile money (as during the baseline survey), and were offered an incentive to use the service.
+The household was offered an incentive of 2,000 CFA (via mobile money), if they received a transfer via mobile money within one month from any person (i.e., a sender).
+The sender received a financial incentive of 1,000 CFA for making the mobile money transfer to the household.
+Transfer reception was verified through the network operator.
+The control group received no financial incentive.

 Intervention Start Date